 Off to Romania and Hungary shortly.
 Should be interesting!

-Thanks so much to Brian Johnston for finding a moment in his busy schedule to talk.
+Thanks so much to Brian Johnston for finding a moment in his busy schedule to talk, if you want to know more about his work and his current obsession with river cruises see his page here.

-For more information about Sicilian Summer be sure to see my book review on Times of Sicily.
+For more information about the Sicilian Summer, book be sure to see my review for the Times of Sicily.